joliss/techblog/source/_posts/2012-08-21-capybara-2-0-upgrade-guide.markdown

 and show you how to upgrade.

-The bad news: If you upgrade to Capybara 2.0.0, you may have to make some changes to your test code to get it passing.
+The bad news: If you upgrade to Capybara 2.0.0, you may have to make some changes to your test suite to get it passing.

 The good news: Once you're compatible with Capybara 2.0.0, you can probably go back and forth between 1.1.2 and 2.0.0 without any changes, should you decide